MatrixAI/Polykey-Docs/PolyKey-IPC.md

 None of this is easy.
 We know the ideal would be to use grpc-js that had in-process grpc-web integration, but this doesn't exist.

+This would be ideal:

+1. PK CLI grpc-js <=> PK Agent grpc-js
+2. PK GUI (Electron) grpc-web <=> PK Agent grpc-js
+3. PK Mobile (NativeScript) integrated PK as a library, no IPC
+4. PK Browser Extension grpc-web <=> PK Agent grpc-js

+How much effort would it be to bring grpc-web proxy functionality into NodeJS?

+It would mean taking this https://github.com/improbable-eng/grpc-web/tree/master/go/grpcwebproxy and reimplementing it for NodeJS.

 Resources:

 * https://grpc.io/blog/state-of-grpc-web/